gvanem/Dump1090/README.md

 ## Normal usage

 > [!TIP]
-> Before running `dump1090.exe` for the first time, please run `setup.exe` to properly set up geolocation.
+> Before running `dump1090.exe` for the first time, it is best practice to run `setup.exe` to properly set up geolocation.
+It should auto-run if it was never run before.

 Since the uncompressed `aircraft-database.csv` file is too big to be allowed here on Github, it will automatically be downloaded and unzipped from [**OpenSky**](https://opensky-network.org/datasets/metadata/).